-What if we told you that there was a medical aesthetics treatment that could smooth, plump and rejuvenate your skin?
+What if we told you that there was a treatment that could smooth, plump and rejuvenate your skin?

-If you are a nurse, doctor or medical professional with a passion for helping people look and feel their best, you can learn to inject PRP with cosmetic injectable training from National Laser Institute!
+If you are a nurse, physician or medical professional, you can learn this by enrolling in PRP training at National Laser Institute!

 What Is Platelet-Rich Plasma (PRP)?

-Platelet-Rich Plasma (PRP) is a substance that promotes healing.
-The plasma is a component of your blood, which contains special “factors” or proteins that help your blood to clot.
-It also contains proteins that support cell growth.
+Platelet-Rich Plasma (PRP) is a naturally occurring substance in our bodies that promotes healing.
+The plasma contains special “factors” or proteins that support cell growth.

-- Your cosmetic nurse or doctor draws some blood.
+- Your cosmetic nurse or physician draws some blood.

 - The blood is placed in a centrifuge.

 - The isolated rich plasma is activated, and